gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 _September 2022 - Ongoing, Eindhoven, Netherlands_

-Upcoming scholar in the EIT Digital double-degree Masters in Data Science & Entrepreunership.
+Scholar in the EIT Digital double-degree Masters in Data Science & Artificial Intelligence.

 ### Bachelor of Software Engineering (4.13/5.0) at the University of Brasília